 Strata management is an activity within real estate.
 From our perspective, it is inside the real estate industry, but at the moment anyone can do it.
 Over the years I, as a lawyer, have been visited countless times by friends and neighbours who have knocked on my door for help because they have been conned into being the strata manager for their mother-in-law's property or the property in which they live and they are stuck and do not know what to do.
-One of my colleagues on the board, who is a licensed real estate agent and does quite a bit of strata management, told me he was in a taxi the other day and the driver told him how he had a burgeoning little side business as a strata manager.
-I must say that the board member nearly gasped and jumped out of the taxi!
-REBA - there is the acronym and we have had DOLA - believes that strata management should be regulated.
-We believe it is appropriate to ask why.
-On that basis REBA commends the Legislative Assembly and the Economics and Industry Standing Committee for tackling this issue head on and for facilitating this forum today.

-The Real Estate and Business Agents Act 1978 - I will call it the REBA Act - establishes the scheme of licensing, registration, supervision and regulation, which is undertaken by REBA.
+The Real Estate and Business Agents Act 1978 (the REBA Act) establishes the scheme of licensing, registration, supervision and regulation, which is undertaken by Real Estate and Business Agents Supervisory Board (REBA).
 We regulate the activities of real estate agents and sales representatives, property managers and people who sell businesses - business agents.
 There are currently 11 strata managers who are also licensed as real estate agents.
 That is not many in the scheme of things and that leaves at least, on our reckoning, 75 other strata managers who do it as a profit business but who are unregulated in any way.